-The capstone project aims to provide students an opportunity to integrate and apply core knowledge and skill components in Computational Science and Data Science that were acquired during the program in a real-world project driven setting.
-The problems we will address in this course will include extensive use of various data sources and questions from diverse scientific domains including Medical & Life Science, Social Science, Business and Policy Science, and other domains including urban and transportation.
-In the context of specific data and questions, students have to develop analysis methods and tools.
+The capstone project aims to provide students an opportunity to integrate and apply core knowledge and skill components in Geography and Geoinformation Science that were acquired during the program in a complex real-world project driven setting.
+The problems we will address in this course will include extensive use of various geospatial data sources and analysis methods and tools.
 In this environment students will be required to define possible scenarios, identify key challenges, explore possible solutions and deliver an effective solution.
 Given its nature, a capstone project often goes beyond a single discipline and require the application of varied disciplines to the solution of a single large-scale problem.
 In addition, a capstone project may require analysis at different scales, from local to regional or national.
 In light of this, the particular goals of the course are to: